 The only enclosure in the ground on the Main Street side had seen better days and the club decided to demolish it for safety reasons.
 A sub committee already started in late 1989 called simply The Building Committee embarked on providing cover in the now coverless Beachwood Park.
 Various fundraising activity took place and after much deliberation a new enclosure was fabricated and erected behind the goal at the Coal Road side of the ground.

 Around 1993 The Building Committee observed that Douglas Park Hamilton was to be demolished, the Hamilton side had recently built an extension to their Main Stand most of which was financed by The Football Trust.
 The Committee hatched an ambitious plan to approach the Football Trust with a proposal to save the extension and re-erect it at Beechwood Park, they then approached Hamilton who agreed and the organisation to remove and install the structure at Beechwood began, simple!

 A new enclosure was installed in 2013 to replace the old Main Street cover demolished in the late 90s.
 The recent change to the ground was a new catering facility and programme shop which was erected in 2017.
-In May 2020 work began on a floodlight system that should be finished for the start of the 2020/21 season.
+The Building committee also installed new toilet blocks catering for ladies, gents and disabled supporters.

 After the historic victory over Ayr United the BRC (Building Committee) sat down to talk about erecting floodlights at the ground in the hope that the club could gain its SFA Licence.

 After a fundraising campaign, the cash target was hit and by May 2020 work began on a floodlight system that was finished in September 2020.
 At the moment under a joint venture by Talbot and the BRC they will be hoping to furnish out the current shop to turn it into a medical room.